My first geek display case of sorts.

 Finally had time to sit down and finish the CubicFun puzzle.

 The box highlighted 200 – 220 minutes necessary for completion.
 I took nearly all four hours!
-In summary, the main difficulty wasn’t assembling or identifying the pieces, it’s all well-marked and instructed.
-It was the end bit, the climax, so to speak, when you piece together the various segments.
-It being made of paper, after all, the final process was quite awkward.
+In summary, the main difficulty wasn’t assembling or identifying the pieces.
+Everything was well-marked with clear instructions.

-If you’re trying out your own CubicFun puzzle soon, I have the following tips:
+If you’re trying out your own CubicFun 3D puzzle soon, I have the following tips:

 - All components are clearly marked and pre-cut.
 Removing them from the boards is a breeze.

-- Nearly all components have little holes/grooves that needs to be poked through before used.
-I would recommend a small flat-tip screwdriver for the task.
+- Nearly all components have little holes/grooves that need to be poked through before used.
+I recommend using a small flat-tip screwdriver for the task.